Take a break from the fried street food offerings and try some of these healthy … Read more

 The following day ISEAA and your Thai roommates run another orientation specifically introducing you to Chiang Mai University and the academic program.

-Just a five-minute walk to campus, each apartment has built-in furniture, a walk-in closet, refrigerator, air conditioner, TV, bathroom and Internet.
+Just a five-minute walk to campus, each apartment has built-in furniture, a walk-in closet, refrigerator, air conditioner, TV, bathroom and WiFi.
 Within the complex you will find a lobby, meeting room, study room, fitness center and male/female swimming pools.
 Washers and dryers are also located in each apartment building and on the apartment grounds students can take advantage of convenience stores, restaurants, bakeries, laundry and ATM machines.
 The housing is located in a vibrant university area, with cool student cafés, awesome street food and restaurants all a short walk from your front door.

 Upon arrival in Southeast Asia, you will be met by our on-site Resident Director who will provide assistance throughout your time in Thailand.
 Through informal meals held together and excursions, our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.